Posts from August 2016.

 The date for the U.S. Secretary of Labor to issue regulations establishing paid sick leave for covered employees of certain federal contractors is fast approaching.

 By way of background, on September 7, 2015, President Obama signed Executive Order 13706, "Establishing Paid Sick Leave for Federal Contractors."
-The Executive Order requires certain federal contractors ...
+The Executive Order requires certain federal contractors to provide ...

 Employers, when was the last time you had a real makeover?
 Let's do one now!